|

 Its easy to save the original sections and remove them intact.
 Just drop the rear axle about 4 inches and you can pull them out over the axle.

-To drop the axle you only need to undo the two lower shock absorber bolts and one bolt on the differential housing support.
-Support the axle with a floor jack on the diff housing first and then carefully lower it after removing the above bolts.
 Of course you need to support the rear of the car using jack stands at the correct frame locations to do the exhaust install anyway so lowering/raising the axle only takes about 10 extra minutes.
 It will probably take you that long to cut the pipes off so why not save them intact?
-Kid |

-05-05-2004, 02:30 AM | #7 |
+Old 05-05-2004, 02:30 AM #7

 Orange Peel